martin-papy/qdrant-loader/docs/improvements/Performance_Improvement_Plan.md

 ## Executive Summary

-This document outlines a comprehensive plan to improve the performance of the Qdrant Loader ingestion process.
-The current implementation processes documents sequentially, which can lead to suboptimal performance when dealing with large volumes of data.
-This plan proposes several optimizations to significantly improve ingestion speed while maintaining reliability and data integrity.
+This document presents a revised and aggressive plan to make the Qdrant Loader ingestion process **blazing fast**.
+Recent profiling and logs show that while some parallelism and batching have been introduced, the system is still bottlenecked by sequential stages, lack of deep pipeline parallelism, and insufficient caching.
+This plan introduces new strategies—pipeline parallelism, adaptive batching, aggressive caching, and resource-aware scheduling—to maximize throughput and efficiency while maintaining reliability and data integrity.

 ## Current Architecture Analysis